-Of course there are other important factors which should be considered such as recyclability, temperature tolerance and safety.
-As more and more battery systems are installed recyclability will become a major issue which I have discussed in a new section at the end of this review.
+7. Of course there are other important factors which should be considered such as recyclability, temperature tolerance and safety.
+Sustainability with become increasingly important as more and more battery systems are installed.
+Plus recyclability will over time become a major issue.
+This topic is covered in detail towards the end of this review.

-The Powerwall (1 & 2) uses a lithium nickel-manganese-cobalt (NMC) cell chemistry developed in collaboration with Panasonic.
-The batteries cells are similar to the batteries used in the Tesla electric vehicles.
-It features an integrated battery management systems (BMS), liquid thermal management, DC to DC converter for Powerwall 1 and AC inverter in the Powerwall 2.
+The Powerwall 2 uses a lithium nickel-manganese-cobalt (NMC) cell chemistry developed in collaboration with Panasonic as the battery cells are similar to the batteries used in the Tesla electric vehicles.
+The unit features an integrated battery management systems (BMS), liquid thermal management, and DC-AC inverter/charger.
 The new Powerwall 2 will have the capability to work in parallel with up to 9 units for homes/businesses with greater energy storage requirements.
-Interestingly the first Powerwall was designed to be connected between the solar array and the inverter and so accepts a high DC voltage input of 350-450V which is unusual for a battery storage system but does slightly improve efficiency.
-The Powerwall 2 however will only be available as an AC coupled unit.

 LG Chem RESU

-UPDATE: LG Chem have released an updated, much larger range of RESU (Residential Energy Storage Unit) batteries in various sizes from 3.3kWh up to 9.8kWh.
+LG Chem offer a much larger range of RESU (Residential Energy Storage Unit) batteries in various sizes from 3.3kWh up to 9.8kWh in two voltage options, 48V and 400V.
 Previously just the single 6.4kWh RESU6.4EX lithium battery was available.
-The new range includes RESU3.3, RESU6.5 and RESU10 units with an option to combine different units using a new adapter for up to 19.6kWh of total storage.
+The latest 48V range includes RESU3.3, RESU6.5 and RESU10 units with an option to combine different units using an adapter for up to 19.6kWh of total storage.
 More about the new range of new RESU batteries here.

-LG chem use lithium nickel-manganese-cobalt (NMC) cell chemistry (as per the Powerwall).
-The new range of batteries are housed in compact weather rated (IP55) enclosures with integrated BMS and are now warranted to 10 years life.
-However this is to minimum 60% retained capacity (EOL) but is expected to be in the range of 60-80%.
-The battery module operates at the nominal voltage of 51.8V and can provide a relatively high continuous power output of 4.2kW although this may reduce battery life.
-The peak output is now also 4.2kW (was previously 5.0kW).
+LG chem use lithium polymer pouch with lithium nickel-manganese-cobalt (NMC) cell chemistry.
+The RESU batteries are housed in compact weather rated (IP55) enclosures with integrated BMS and are warranted to 10 years life, but this is to minimum 60% retained capacity (EOL).
+Based on current performance estimates it is expected the capacity after 10 years to be in the range of 70-80%.

 Warranty is 10 years - See warranty certificate for more details.

 The Pylon Technology lithium iron phosphate (LiFePO4 or LFP) batteries were some of the first modular lithium based batteries available which enclosed both the lithium cells and battery management/control system in a simple rack mounted unit.
-The Extra2000 has now been replaced by the US2000B and Phantom-S series (pictured) which has a more aesthetic enclosure and more robust battery cable connections.
+The first Extra2000 has now been replaced by the US2000B which has more robust battery cable connections.
 Available in the same standard size 2.4kWh modules (previously with a touch screen interface) allows easy setup and monitoring together with connections for multiple units in parallel.
-Now also available in high voltage modules for commerical applications.
+Now also available in high voltage modules for commercial applications.

 The pylontech battery modules are often re-branded and used by several large solar manufactures and distributors including SolaX, Canadian Solar and Redback Technologies.